etam4260/rhud/README.md

     certified by HUD User.

-The goal of this project is to provide an easy to use interface to access various open source APIs using the RESTFUL interface provided by HUD.
+The goal of this project is to provide an easy to use interface to access various open source APIs provided by the U.S Housing and Urban Development.
+These include the USPS Crosswalk Files, Fair Markets Rent, Income Limits, and Comprehensive Housing and Affordability Strategy.
+Although HUD does provide datasets for other programs, they are currently not supported by an API.

+Hopefully they will implement the other ones.

 HUD has two main websites for gaining access to various different data
 sets: HUD User and Exchange.